mudflapapp/synctera/docs/ExternalCardsApi.md

 Create External Card from token

 Create an External Card from token.
-The token is obtained through the iFrame, along with cardholder name, which also must be provided.
-Cardholder name is matched against customer name.
+The token and cardholder name are obtained through the iFrame.
+The token must be used within 5 minutes or else it will expire.
+If a Business ID is provided, address verification will be performed against the legal address of the business.
+Otherwise, the legal address of the Customer will be used.
+In either case, the name of the Customer will be used to match against the cardholder name.
+Each unique External Card is limited to a single Customer, so once an External Card is created for a Customer, it cannot be used for any other Customers, even if the card is deleted.
+Given there is a limited number of test cards, to allow easier testing, this restriction is relaxed in the sandbox environment.

 ### Examples